chvvkumar/SV241-Unbound/readme.md

 3. If no firmware is detected, click **"Flash Firmware"** to open the integrated web flasher.
 4. Select the correct COM port and follow the on-screen instructions.

+> **Warning:** Make sure you select the correct COM port!
+If you have other ESP32 devices connected, their firmware will be overwritten without further confirmation.

 **Alternative:** Use the standalone **[SV241-Unbound Web Flasher](https://diyastro.github.io/SV241-Unbound/)** directly.

 ### 3. Connecting from Astronomy Software